-This is my perfect pork ragu and will blow your mind!
-Pork shoulder is braised in white wine and milk with fennel seeds, load of herbs and pancetta.
-It creates the most luscious and savoury sauce that I know you will love.
-Perfect with any pasta shape, fresh or dried.
+This is my signature silky pork ragu and it will absolutely blow your mind.
+Pork shoulder braises in white wine, milk and stock with fennel seeds, pancetta and loads of herbs until it melts into the most luscious, savoury white ragu.
+The sauce becomes velvety and rich, clinging beautifully to any pasta shape, fresh or dried.

 What is a white pork ragu?